Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Introduction

-Overall, we find that analytical bias corrections are preferable to split-panel jackknife approaches.
-In general, the latter show higher distortion and dispersion and they are less robust to different missing data patterns.
-In addition, our findings suggest a prudent use of (bias-corrected) linear probability models.
-Although their application is very simple, their inference might be severely misleading.

 The remainder of this article is organized as follows.
-Section \ref{sec:bc} introduces the model and different bias corrections.
-Section \ref{sec:comp} demonstrates how to handle high-dimensional fixed effects.
-Section \ref{sec:sim} provides results of extensive simulation experiments.
-Section \ref{sec:illustration} applies the different bias-corrected estimators to an empirical example from labor economics.
-Finally section \ref{sec:conclusion} concludes.
+In Section \ref{sec:bc} we introduce the model, various bias corrections, and algorithms for handling panels with large $N$ and $T$.
+In Section \ref{sec:sim} we provide results of extensive simulation experiments.
+In Section \ref{sec:illustration} we apply different bias-corrected estimators to an empirical example from labour economics.
+Finally, we give some concluding remarks in Section \ref{sec:conclusion}.

 Throughout this article, we follow conventional notation: scalars are represented in standard type, vectors and matrices in boldface, and all vectors are column vectors.